cloudfoundry/diego-design-notes/migrating-to-diego.md

 Diego already ensures that applications remain available during a rolling deploy.
 As we get closer to a final candidate we will introduce infrastructure to ensure that backward incompatible changes are migrated appropriately.

-### Application Metrics

-Diego passes Application Metrics (CPU/Memory/Disk usage) to Loggregator.
-The latest (currently "unstable") release of the `cf` CLI knows how to fetch metrics from Loggregator (via `cf app`).
-Consumers previously relying on the CC API for metrics will have to change to fetch these metrics from Loggregator instead.
-We may backport support for the CC API though this is not currently a priority.

 ## Managing the Migration